lemrey/sdk-nrf/applications/thread_border_router/README.rst

 The current version of the nRF TBR application supports the following features:

-* Bidirectional IPv6 connectivity
+Bidirectional IPv6 connectivity
   IPv6 communication between Thread and non-Thread (external) networks.
   It currently supports Ethernet as the external network link.

-* mDNS
+mDNS
   A multicast-based discovery of services.

-* DHCPv6 and prefix delegation
+DHCPv6 and prefix delegation
   A network protocol for configuring IPv6 hosts with IP addresses, IP prefixes, default route, local segment MTU, and other configuration data required to operate in the IPv6 network.

-* Border Agent
+Border Agent
   A function that relays MeshCoP messages between the Thread Network and an external Thread Commissioner.

 Requirements
 ************

-To use the application, a number of hardwarde and software requirements must be met.

 The application supports the following preview development kit (PDK):